 Maths is one of the four specific areas within the Early Years Foundation Stage (EYFS).
-Each specific area is divided into Early Learning Goals, for maths these are:
+Each specific area is divided into Early Learning Goals:

 - Numbers - learn to count and the value of numbers, more and fewer, part to whole.
 These skills support them to solve problems, use money and calculate more or less.